What You Can Expect from the Clerk

 (2) Make employment and promotion decisions based solely on an individual's qualifications for the position available.Ensure that all other personnel actions and programs including, but not limited to, compensation, benefits, promotions, demotions, transfers, layoffs, terminations, training, education, and social and recreational programs will be administered without regard to Protected Classes.

-Please CLICK HERE to download a copy of the Employment Application Form (“Application”).
+To apply for a position with the Clerk's Office, please download a copy of the EMPLOYMENT APPLICATION (“Application”).
 If you choose to complete the Application on your computer, please save the file to your computer.
 Once saved, open the saved file and complete the Application (remembering to re-save your completed Application).

 **Please note that you must be authorized to work in the United States and must have obtained a high school diploma and/or GED prior to submitting your Application.**